Nidzo-Vidic/markdown_presentation/presentation.md

 [//]: #   \usepackage[T1,T2A]{fontenc} <--- To use cyrilic

 # Run pandoc on save
-To run this pandoc on save, run this command in the cli
+To run pandoc on save, run this command in the cli
 ```bash
 ag -l | entr -s \
 "pandoc --slide-level 1 --lua-filter dotfilter.lua \